vidaud/seta/seta-doc/docs/user-guide/communities.md

 3. Click ^^Become Admin^^ below ^^Admins & Moderators^^.
 4. Click Confirm.

+!!! danger "Note"
     Only one admin spot can be claimed.
-Once the creator has left the community creator status can't be granted to an admin or moderator.
+Once the creator has left the community, creator status can't be granted to an admin or moderator.
 If you can't claim the admin role in a community it may be because there are moderators or other people have recently been accepted to become an admin.

 ### Difference between a member visitor and participant in open communities